-- include the valuations of the property in order to charge the occupant for property rates. - 13.12.2 The occupant of the property must sign an agreement in which the occupant agrees to pay all the rates and service charges that are to be raised on the property that is occupied. - 13.12.3 The following circumstances must prevail to transfer the services to the account of the occupant: - - (i) The house must be a government funded RDP house. - (ii) The occupant of the house must be a registered indigent Customer with the Municipality and be receiving an indigent subsidy from the Municipality. - (iii) The Director responsible for Land Administration will, on approval of the "Affidavit: Deceased Estate" agreement, proceed with the transfer of the property from the deceased indigent estate to the name of the appointed registered Indigent heir of the property at the Municipality's cost. - (iv) Once the property has been transferred, the debt of the Deceased Indigent Estate will be submitted to Council for approval to write off.
+- 13.12.2 The occupant of the property must sign an agreement in which the occupant agrees to pay all the rates and service charges that are to be raised on the property that is occupied. - 13.12.3 The following circumstances must prevail to transfer the services to the account of the occupant: - - (i) The house must be a government funded RDPReconstruction and Development Programme house. - (ii) The occupant of the house must be a registered indigent Customer with the Municipality and be receiving an indigent subsidy from the Municipality. - (iii) The Director responsible for Land Administration will, on approval of the "Affidavit: Deceased Estate" agreement, proceed with the transfer of the property from the deceased indigent estate to the name of the appointed registered Indigent heir of the property at the Municipality's cost. - (iv) Once the property has been transferred, the debt of the Deceased Indigent Estate will be submitted to Council for approval to write off.